-- The Council will prepare a new Planning Obligations SPD to cover infrastructure and service requirements, including site-specific infrastructure, to be delivered through \$106 Planning Obligations.
-The Council will revise its Planning Obligations SPD to cover infrastructure and service requirements, including site-specific infrastructure, to be delivered through \$106 Planning Obligations.
-Furthermore, once a Community Infrastructure Levy has been adopted, the Council will also operate a Community Infrastructure Levy Charging Schedule, to secure funding from new development towards infrastructure provision. - C Furthermore, should a Community Infrastructure Levy be adopted, the Council will also operate a Community Infrastructure Levy Charging Schedule, to secure funding from new development towards infrastructure provision, including strategic projects. - Where appropriate, the Council will permit developers to provide the necessary infrastructure themselves as part of their development proposals, rather than making financial contributions. - Whilst IIt is expected that development is appropriately supported and its effects mitigated, in the interests of sustainability, IIhe viability of developments will also be considered when determining the extent and priority of development developer contributions in line with the Infrastructure Delivery Plan.
+- B The Council will revise its Planning Obligations SPD to cover infrastructure and service requirements, including site-specific infrastructure, to be delivered through \$106 Planning Obligations.
+Furthermore, once a Community Infrastructure Levy has been adopted, the Council will also operate a Community Infrastructure Levy Charging Schedule, to secure funding from new development towards infrastructure provision. - C Where appropriate, the Council will permit developers to provide the necessary infrastructure themselves as part of their development proposals, rather than making financial contributions. - D It is expected that development is appropriately supported and its effects mitigated, in the interests of sustainability.
+The viability of developments will also be considered when determining the extent and priority of developer contributions in line with the Infrastructure Delivery Plan.

 - 9.8 The NPPF states that "Local planning authorities should set out the strategic priorities for the area in the Local Plan.
-This should include strategic policies to deliver - the provision of infrastructure for transport, telecommunications, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - the provision of health, security, community and cultural infrastructure and other local facilities." - 9.9 The purpose of infrastructure planning is to establish what infrastructure M94 is required to support proposed development, it's its likely cost, how it can be funded, who is responsible for its delivery and the timescale over which delivery can happen.
-Moreover it allows the different agencies responsible for infrastructure delivery opportunity to align their planning processes through constructive discussions. - 9.10 Joint working with neighbouring local authorities, such as that between

-- South Derbyshire District Council, Derby City Council, Amber Valley Borough Council and Derbyshire County Council, and other agencies such as utility companies is often a more cost-effective approach than a single authority working in isolation. - 9.11 Historically the Council has relied on developer contributions secured through Section 106 of the Town and Country Planning Act to secure improvements to local infrastructure.
+This should include strategic policies to deliver - the provision of infrastructure for transport, telecommunications, waste management, water supply, wastewater, flood risk and coastal change management, and the provision of minerals and energy (including heat); - the provision of health, security, community and cultural infrastructure and other local facilities." - 9.9 The purpose of infrastructure planning is to establish what infrastructure is required to support proposed development, its likely cost, how it can be funded, who is responsible for its delivery and the timescale over which delivery can happen.
+Moreover it allows the different agencies responsible for infrastructure delivery opportunity to align their planning processes through constructive discussions. - 9.10 Joint working with neighbouring local authorities, such as that between South Derbyshire District Council, Derby City Council, Amber Valley Borough Council and Derbyshire County Council, and other agencies such as utility companies is often a more cost-effective approach than a single authority working in isolation. - 9.11 Historically the Council has relied on developer contributions secured through Section 106 of the Town and Country Planning Act to secure improvements to local infrastructure.
 However from 2015 it will not be possible to 'pool' more than five contributions to deliver strategic infrastructure needed to support large scale growth such as roads or schools.
 The Council is therefore looking to develop a Community Infrastructure Levy which can offer greater flexibility for funding infrastructure necessary to support growth.